pypa/pipx/README.md

 After running the above commands, you will be able to import and use the `requests` and `pendulum` packages inside a `ptpython` repl.

 ### `uninstall`
-Uninstalls a package by deleting its virtual environment and any symlinks that point to its binaries.
+Uninstalls a package by deleting its virtual environment and any files that point to its binaries.
 ```
 pipx uninstall PACKAGE
 ```